iendjinn/iendjinn/systems/dominion-of-the-sword/index.markdown

 Certain weapons may have additional effects:

-- Armour piercing weapons: Damage is not reduced by armor
+- Armour piercing weapons: Damage is not reduced by armour.
 - Automatic weapons: May be used to make an impaired attack against all visible enemies instead of a regular attack.
 Immediately deduct a usage point from ammo.
 - Blast weapons: May hit multiple targets, distribute the rolled damage between affected targets.
 - Stun weapons: Any character taking damage must make a **strength** save or miss their next action.

 ### 2.5 Armour

-Armour reduces damage taken by the number of points the armor provides.
-A character may wear one type of armor at a time.
+Armour reduces damage taken by the number of points the armour provides.
+Armour uses body slots when worn, and only one type of armour bay be worn at a time.

 **Scrap Metal and Kevlar** 1 point
 **Body Armour** 2 points
 **Adamantine Cuirass** 3 points
 **Power Armour** 3 points + 2 strength
-**Shield** 1 point (must be carried in a hand to benefit, stacks with other armor)
+**Shield** 1 point (must be carried in a hand to benefit, may be used with other armour)

 ## 3. Playing the Game